Number of beds: 10

 Download: Wallace Hospital Easy Read Brochure

-Wallace Hospital is located in the city of Dundee, which has an extensive array of community amenities for people to access, including leisure centres, social clubs, shops, colleges, and work placement settings.
+Wallace is located in the city of Dundee, which has an extensive array of community amenities for people to access, including leisure centres, social clubs, shops, colleges, and work placement settings.
 Service users can also enjoy walks and visits to the nearby botanical gardens and Discovery Quay.

-Wallace Hospital has a dedicated Activity Coordinator who supports service users to have individual activity plans, which are created based on each person’s likes and hobbies.
+Wallace has a dedicated Activity Coordinator who supports service users to have individual activity plans, which are created based on each person’s likes and hobbies.
 Their goal is to enable people to structure their time, build relationships and establish a balance between therapy, self-care, work and leisure, as appropriate to their individual needs.

-People come to Wallace Hospital from a home environment, supported living or residential service due to an illness or a crisis in their life.
+People come to Wallace from a home environment, supported living or residential service due to an illness or a crisis in their life.
 They may also come following a stay at an NHS or other specialist learning disability service, including a secure service.

 Within Wallace Hospital we follow the five key principles that form our model of care, Personal PATHS.